Hedonic Seat Arrangement Problems: Parameterized Complexity

 \section{Parameterized Complexity}

-is NP-hard even on trees (i.e., treewidth 1), which implies that it admits no parameterized algorithm by treewidth if P$\neq$NP.
-Thus we consider to design an algorithm parameterized by a larger parameter: vertex cover number.
+is NP-hard even on trees (i.e., treewidth 1), which implies that it admits no parameterized algorithm by treewidth if $\mathrm{P} \neq \mathrm{NP}$.
+Thus, we consider designing an algorithm parameterized by a more restricted parameter: vertex cover number.